Skip to main content

 3. either commit immediately, hold for session end, require repetition, or drop

-Diagnostics still merge via _merge_dicts, so the two extractor lanes never race.
+Diagnostics still merge via _merge_dicts, so the two extractor lanes can report into the same turn without racing.

 Working memory carries structured context